My 15 Favourite Things to Do in Wrocław, Poland

 A figurine of a dwarf playing the trumpet with a red rose tucked under his arm

-One of the buildings houses a café so that you can refuel with a cuppa and a slice of cake.
-Right by the entrance, there’s also a pavilion where you can purchase some award-winning honey to take home with you.
-It’s the perfect place to escape the city life for a while and embrace nature – and one I don’t think I could tire of!
+There’s a café in one of the buildings where you can have a tea and a slice of cake.
+Near the entrance, there’s also a shop where you can buy award-winning honey to take home.
+It’s the perfect spot to get away from the hustle and bustle of city life and enjoy nature – a place I can’t see myself getting bored of!

 Man in a navy jacket touching a huge circular bush at the Botanical Garden in Wrocław